How a Talking Points Workflow Drops From Two Hours to 30 Minutes: The Executive Media Brief at a PR Agency

 The senior often ends up writing it themselves because explaining what good looks like takes longer than doing it.
 That is senior time, the most expensive resource in the firm, spent on a task that should run on a system.

-A well-run version of this task takes 30 minutes.
+A well-run executive media brief at a PR agency takes 30 minutes.
 Here is how to build it.

 Strip the task into what it actually requires